backstage/backstage/plugins/azure-devops/README.md

 dev.azure.com/build-definition: <build-definition-name>
 ```

-...and which README file belongs to each entity.
+Then to display the `README` file that belongs to each entity you would do this:

-Example:

 ```yaml
 dev.azure.com/readme-path: /<path-to>/<my-readme-file>.md